-Those users who currently have Windows 7 SP1 and Windows Server 2008 R2 SP1 will receive SHA-2 code sign support by installing Windows security update KB4474419.
-This pack is also useful for users who encounter OpenVPN TAP driver error.
+Those users who currently have Windows 7 Service Pack 1 (SP1) need to install the KB4474419 Windows security update to receive the SHA-2 code sign support.
+This pack is also useful for users who encounter OpenVPN TAP driver errors.

 Secondly, you can resolve the hash algorithm issue by installing the KB4490628 servicing stack update.
 You will get SHA-2 signed Windows Updates on your system.

 Some PC issues are hard to tackle, especially when it comes to corrupted repositories or missing Windows files.
 If you are having troubles fixing an error, your system may be partially broken.

 We recommend installing Restoro, a tool that will scan your machine and identify what the fault is.

 Finally, addresses the issues that are faced by the users with Windows Server Update Services 3.0 Service Pack 2 (WSUS).